FAQ

 What is the latest time l can submit my application?

-All application are due on the stated date –19 of February 2025 by midnight CET.
+All applications for the entrepreneurship grants are due on 7th of January 2026 by 14.00 PM CAT / 15.00 PM EAT.
 Applications received later than the stated date and time will not be considered.

 When will l be contacted regarding the outcome of my application?

-It is expected that the assessment process of applications will take about six weeks, therefore expect to hear from us beginning of April 2025.
+It is expected that the assessment process of applications will take around four months, therefore expect to hear from us in April/May 2026.
 An announcement will also be made on the Power2Voices platform for you to check your emails.

 Why should I apply?